 Please click here for directions to the campus.

-Our induction programme for new international and Erasmus+ students beginning their studies at WIT in September of the 2018-19 academic year will take place early September in the Cork Road Campus.
-Details will be announced on this page closer to the time.
-Please be aware that attendance at the induction is mandatory.
+Our Orientation programme for new International (including Study Abroad) and Exchange students commencing their studies at WIT in September and January (Exchange and study abroad students only) will take place in early September and early January (exact dates will be emailed to all students) in the Cork Road Campus.
+Please note that attendance at this programme is mandatory.

 Induction leaders will be on hand to address any questions you may have.
 Also included in the Induction programme will be a tour of the campus and local excursions.

-Please note that all international and Erasmus+ students are required to register on-line prior to arriving in Ireland.
+Please note that all international and Exchange students are required to register on-line prior to arriving in Ireland.
 Please click here for information on how to register.

 Irish Residency Permit